ArtifactDB/SewerRat/README.md

 If the directory contains symbolic links to files, the contents of the target files can be indexed as long as the link has one of the `base` names.
 All file information (e.g., modification time, owner) is taken from the link target, not the link itself;
 SewerRat effectively treats the symbolic link as a proxy for the target file.
-If the directory contains symbolic links to other directories, these will not be recursively traversed.
+If the directory contains symbolic links to other directories, these will not be recursively traversed unless the link targets a whitelisted directory
+(see the [`-whitelist`](#administration) option for details).

 Each identified metadata document is parsed as JSON and converted into tokens.
 For strings, we use an adaptation of the [FTS5 Unicode61 tokenizer](https://www.sqlite.org/fts5.html#unicode61_tokenizer) to break each string into tokens,